-THURROCK Council appears to be set to sue up to 23 other councils on the premise they lent the Thurrock money without due diligence.
+THURROCK Council appears to be set to sue up to 23 other councils on the premise they misled the borough authority into investing money by not undertaking due diligence.

-Thurrock's disastrous borrowing to invest solar energy racked up a debt of more than a billion pounds when its investments in companies run by rogue businessman Liam Kavanagh went sour went sour, but in a bid to claw back some of the lost money Thurrock is effectively saying other councils were at fault for lending it the money it lost – therefore they want them to share in the loss.
+Thurrock's disastrous borrowing to invest solar energy racked up a debt of more than a billion pounds when its investments in companies run by rogue businessman Liam Kavanagh went sour went sour, but in a bid to claw back some of the lost money Thurrock is effectively saying other councils were at fault for influencing where the council invested the money it lost – therefore they want them to share in the loss.

 Thurrock states in its letter of claim, which has been seen by the LGC, that it invested in bonds worth £398m related to a group of solar farms known as the Miramar portfolio between 2017 and 2020, based on valuations prepared by Apse.